I

 Rather than focusing on what you can do to improve the content itself–there are tons of other articles that cover that–let’s focus on how you deliver it.

-Documentation Delivery within Your Organization
+Who Owns Documentation Delivery in Your Company?

 We did a small survey of 149 technical communicators, and we asked them what was driving them to change their documentation delivery.